 Red river hogs do not live in a red river!
 Instead, they are named for their reddish brown fur and the fact that they often wade through water.
 They are the smallest of the African pigs, weighing up to 250 pounds on average, and are found primarily in the rainforests and adjacent savannas of Africa.

-Greater Kudu are the second tallest antelope (eland are tallest).
-Male greater Kudu have horns that are nearly 4 feet tall with 2-1/2 inch twists.
+Greater Kudu are the second tallest antelope.
+Male greater kudu have horns that are nearly 4 feet tall with 2 1/2 inch twists.
 Despite their large size, kudu are accomplished jumpers, with records of heights of over 8.25 feet being cleared with ease.

 Baird’s tapir are the largest indigenous mammal in Central America and are well known for their elongated, flexible upper lip that is extended into a proboscis, resembling a shorter version of an elephant’s trunk.